Concurrent degrees will not be available from Session 2 2019 onwards.

 Example 2: A concurrent degree combination of a Bachelor of Commerce with a Bachelor of Applied Finance has many units common to both degrees.
 A Bachelor of Applied Finance has a minimum credit point requirement of 69 credit points.
 Therefore a maximum of 45 credit points can potentially be transferred from the Bachelor of Commerce to the Bachelor of Applied Finance according to the “Maximum allowable RPL to transfer from first degree (cp) if applicable” (seen in the table above).
 A 69 credit point degree means that you must complete a minimum of 24 credit points in the second degree.

 Credit is usually transferred once you have completed your first degree, but you can request this to be done earlier if you wish.
 When determining your credit allowance, please remember that only 6cp of the allowable RPL can be granted at 300 level or higher.
-The majority of the higher level units in the second degree must be completed in that degree program.
+The majority of the higher level units in the second degree must be completed in that degree.

 IMPORTANT: The above RPL rules only apply to students commencing a concurrent degree from 2015.
-Students who commenced a concurrent degree in 2014 or earlier are subject to the previous credit for previous studies rules (eligible for a maximum of 18cp at 100 level and 12cp at 200 level if applicable towards the program).
+Students who commenced a concurrent degree in 2014 or earlier are subject to the previous credit for previous studies rules (eligible for a maximum of 18cp at 100 level and 12cp at 200 level if applicable towards the course).

 How many units should I be studying per session in both my degrees?

 Macquarie University considers a minimum of 9 credit points or a maximum of 12 credit points within one degree to be full time for one session.
 Most units are made up of 3 credit points each, therefore equating to 3 or 4 units per session.
-Students enrolled in concurrent degrees should complete a maximum of 4 units (12 cp) across the 2 programs in each Session (ie Session 1 and Session 2 would total a maximum of 24cp).
-Students can complete a maximum of 6 credit points total across both programs in Session 3.
+Students enrolled in concurrent degrees should complete a maximum of 4 units (12 cp) across the 2 courses in each Session (ie Session 1 and Session 2 would total a maximum of 24cp).
+Students can complete a maximum of 6 credit points total across both courses in Session 3.

 Students who attempt more than 12cp in Session 1 or Session 2 within one degree or across both degrees could potentially be at academic risk and will need approval via the credit overload procedure from the relevant faculty.
-It is strongly recommended that you seek Program Advice prior to enrolling into more than 12cp per session across both degrees for Session 1 and Session 2.
+It is strongly recommended that you seek Academic Advice prior to enrolling into more than 12cp per session across both degrees for Session 1 and Session 2.

 If your study load is relevant to your Centrelink payments, please refer to the ‘Centrelink - Youth Allowance, Austudy or Abstudy’ section below.